 Routine screening guidelines for anal cancer or precancer have yet to be universally adopted because there have not yet been enough studies for the government and medical communities to recommend routine screening.
 The predominant guidelines tend to focus only on HIV-positive individuals.
 New York State, for example, recommends annual anal pap smears for HIV-positive men and women.

 There is increasing evidence to support screening for precancers.
 The US National Institutes of Health (NIH) is currently funding what is known as the ANCHOR study, which will be the first randomized control trial for anal precancer screening efficacy and treatment.
 This is the first study that the NIH has ever supported on anal precancer screening.
 It is hoped that standards of care will be developed from this study and embraced by the government and medical community.
-You can read more about this study here.
-Read our letters to the National Cancer Institute in support of this study here and here.
+Read our letters to the National Cancer Institute in support of this study from 2011 and from 2012.

 Where Can I Get Screened?